zZionX/HyperYOLO_Plus/README.md

 # Hyper-YOLO v1.1

+This repository contains the source code for the paper "Hyper-YOLO: When Visual Object Detection Meets Hypergraph Computation" published in IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI) 2025 by [Yifan Feng](https://fengyifan.site/), Jiangang Huang, Shaoyi Du, Shihui Ying, Jun-Hai Yong, Yipeng Li, Guiguang Ding, Rongrong Ji, and Yue Gao*.
+This paper is available at [here]([https://ieeexplore.ieee.org/abstract/document/10319392/](https://www.arxiv.org/abs/2408.04804)).

-In this repository, we provide the implementation of Hyper-YOLO v1.1, which intergrates the advantages of [YOLOv9](https://github.com/WongKinYiu/yolov9) and [Hyper-YOLO](https://github.com/iMoonLab/Hyper-YOLO), achieving the state-of-the-art performance on MS COCO dataset.
+In this repository, we provide the implementation of Hyper-YOLO v1.1, which integrates the advantages of [YOLOv9](https://github.com/WongKinYiu/yolov9) and [Hyper-YOLO](https://github.com/iMoonLab/Hyper-YOLO), achieving the state-of-the-art performance on MS COCO dataset.

 <div align="center">